Appointment Line: 713-743-5156

 Prevention and treatment of STD’s

-There are more than 25 types of organisms that cause sexually transmitted diseases (STD’s).
-STD’s are infections that are spread from person to person during sexual activity.
-Common symptoms of an STD include itching, abnormal vaginal discharge, burning during urination, pain during intercourse, blisters, or warts.
-Some STD’s have no symptoms.
-Untreated STD’s can have severe consequences for a woman, such as infertility.
+There are more than 25 types of organisms that cause sexually transmitted infections (STI’s).
+STI’s are capable of being spread from person to person during sexual activity.
+Common symptoms of an STI include itching, abnormal vaginal discharge, burning during urination, pain during intercourse, blisters, or warts.
+Some STI’s have no symptoms, but may still be passed to others and may cause problems even if there are no symptoms.
+Untreated STI’s can have severe consequences for a woman, such as infertility.

-If you think you have an STD, call the Health Center to schedule an appointment.
-We offer confidential STD and HIV testing.
-We also provide treatment for STD’s that can be cured and treatment to help minimize the symptoms of STD’s that cannot be cured.
+If you think you have an STI, call the Health Center to schedule an appointment.
+We offer confidential STI and HIV testing.
+We also provide therapy for STI’s that are curable and treatment to help minimize the symptoms of STI’s that are not.

 Diagnosis and treatment of Vaginitis

 Vaginitis is an infection of the vagina.
 A change in vaginal discharge, itching, pain, or burning are common symptoms of vaginitis.
-There are 4 major kinds of vaginitis, bacterial vaginosis, trich, yeast infection, and atrophic vaginitis.
-It’s very important to treat vaginitis right away.
+There are 4 major kinds of vaginitis, bacterial vaginosis, Trichomoniasis, yeast infection, and atrophic vaginitis.
+These types of vaginitis may require different treatments, so an exam to determine which kind is causing symptoms is often needed.

 Also Available, Referrals for: